 Historically, our principal uses of cash have included operating expenses, particularly selling expenses, and working capital (principally inventory purchases), as well as capital expenditures, stock repurchases, dividends, debt repayment and the development of operations in new markets.
 We have at times incurred long-term debt in order to fund strategic transactions and stock repurchases.
 We typically generate positive cash flow from operations due to favorable margins and have generally relied on cash from operations to fund operating activities.
-We generated \$74.2 million in cash from operations during the first quarter of 2015, compared to a net outflow of \$160.6 million in cash from operations during the prior-year period.
-The increase in cash generated from operations reflects two significant uses of cash in the first quarter of 2014: (1) the payment of a significant amount of expenses that were accrued as of the end of 2013, following a quarter of record sales and a record number of sales representatives who qualified for incentive trips; and (2) payments to build up a large amount of inventory for planned product launches in 2014, increasing our inventory balance by a net \$71.0 million from December 31, 2013 to March 31, 2014.
-Our inventory balance decreased by a net \$25.7 million from December 31, 2014 to March 31, 2015.
+We generated \$242.0 million in cash from operations during the first nine months of 2015, compared to a net outflow of \$151.3 million in cash from operations during the prior-year period.
+The net outflow of cash from operations in the previous year reflects two significant uses of cash in 2014 that did not reoccur in 2015: (1) the payment of a significant amount of expenses that were accrued as of the end of 2013, following a quarter of record sales and a record number of sales representatives who qualified for incentive trips; and (2) payments to build up a large amount of inventory for forecasted product sales in 2014.

-As of March 31, 2015, working capital was \$413.4 million, compared to \$416.3 million as of December 31, 2014.
-Cash and cash equivalents, including current investments, as of March 31, 2015 and December 31, 2014 were \$316.3 million and \$300.2 million, respectively.
+As of September 30, 2015, working capital was \$365.8 million, compared to \$416.3 million as of December 31, 2014.
+Cash and cash equivalents, including current investments, as of September 30, 2015 and December 31, 2014 were \$316.7 million and \$300.2 million, respectively.

-Capital expenditures in the first quarter of 2015 were \$18.2 million, and we anticipate additional capital expenditures of approximately \$60 million for the remainder of 2015.
+Capital expenditures in the first nine months of 2015 were \$44.2 million, and we anticipate additional capital expenditures of approximately \$15 million for the remainder of 2015.
 Our 2015 capital expenditures are primarily related to:

-- purchases of computer systems and software, including equipment and development costs; - purchase of tooling and manufacturing equipment related to the development of new products; and - the build-out, expansion and upgrade of facilities in our various markets, including retail stores and service centers in Mainland China.
+- purchases of computer systems and software, including equipment and development costs; - the expansion and upgrade of facilities in our various markets; and - · purchase of tooling and manufacturing equipment related to the development of new products.

-In October 2014, we entered into a Credit Agreement (the "Credit Agreement") with various financial institutions, and Bank of America, N.A. as administrative agent.
-The Credit Agreement provides for a \$127.5 million term loan facility, a 6.6 billion Japanese yen term loan facility and a \$187.5 million revolving credit facility, each with a term of five years.
+Our Credit Agreement (the "Credit Agreement") with various financial institutions, and Bank of America, N.A. as administrative agent, provides for a \$127.5 million term loan facility, a 6.6 billion Japanese yen term loan facility and a \$187.5 million revolving credit facility, each with a term of five years.
 The Credit Agreement requires that we maintain a consolidated leverage ratio not exceeding 2.25 to 1.00 and a consolidated interest coverage ratio of no less than 3.00 to 1.00.
-As of March 31, 2015, we had debt pursuant to the Credit Agreement of \$245.1 million.
+As of September 30, 2015, we had debt pursuant to the Credit Agreement of \$216.3 million, consisting of \$121.1 million and 6.3 billion Japanese yen (\$52.3 million) under the term loan facilities and \$47.5 million under the revolving credit facility, less a debt discount of \$4.6 million.
 Please refer to Note 10 to the consolidated financial statements contained in this report for further information regarding the Credit Agreement and other debt.

 Our board of directors has approved a stock repurchase program authorizing us to repurchase our outstanding shares of Class A common stock on the open market or in private transactions.
 The repurchases are used primarily to offset dilution from our equity incentive plans and for strategic initiatives.
-During the first quarter of 2015, we repurchased 0.5 million shares of Class A common stock under this program for \$26.3 million.
-As of March 31, 2015, \$322.5 million was available for repurchases under the stock repurchase program.
+During the first nine months of 2015, we repurchased 2.1 million shares of Class A common stock under this program for \$104.1 million.
+As of September 30, 2015, \$244.8 million was available for repurchases under the stock repurchase program.
+In October 2015, our board terminated the stock repurchase program and approved a new repurchase plan with an initial authorization amount of \$500.0 million.